azat-co/practicalnode/front-matter.md

 Azat is an ex-Technology Fellow at Capital One which is one of the top 10 US banks.
 At various times, Azat worked as a software engineers, and a technology leader in different organizations including the US federal government agencies, Fortune 200 companies, small startups and medium-sized corporations.
 During his career, Azat worked in the same teams with prominent tech people such as Raquel Vélez (first engineer at npm), Jim Jagielski (founder of Apache Foundation), Bobby Calderwood (contributor to ClojureScript) and Mitch Pirtle (co-founder of Joomla!).

-Azat taught in-person and face-to-face over a thousand of software engineers of prominent US and world-wide corporations including Cisco, Walmart, Starbucks, Michael Kors, Salesforce, 20th Century Fox / Fox Studios, VMWare, Capital One, OnDeck, Northwestern Mutual, Capital One, OnDeck, HubSpot, UC Davis, The University of Arizona, Intuit, DocuSign, Intuit, Macy's, Twillio, The Orchard and Apple.
+Azat taught in-person and face-to-face over a thousand of software engineers of prominent US and world-wide corporations including Cisco, Walmart, Starbucks, Michael Kors, Salesforce, 20th Century Fox / Fox Studios, VMWare, Capital One, OnDeck, Northwestern Mutual, Capital One, OnDeck, HubSpot, UC Davis, The University of Arizona, Intuit, DocuSign, Intuit, Macy's, Twilio, The Orchard and Apple.

 Currently in his spare time from work time, Azat enjoys a cup of Americano with ghee while recording videos for Node University, where thousands of developers sharpen and master their Node skills.